-We had outstanding 23,018,235 shares of common stock as of July 31, 2019, of which no more than 31,415 are restricted securities that may be sold only in accordance with the resale restrictions under Rule 144 of the Securities Act.
-In addition, as of July 31, 2019, we had outstanding preferred stock convertible into 471,393 shares of our common stock, options to purchase 2,768,443 shares of our common stock, 360 shares of common stock were issuable upon the settlement of outstanding restricted stock units, or RSUs, and 15,197,249 shares of our common stock were issuable upon the exercise of outstanding warrants.
+We had outstanding 23,018,235 shares of common stock as of September 30, 2019, substantially all of which are not subject to resale restrictions under Rule 144 of the Securities Act.
+In addition, as of September 30, 2019, we had outstanding preferred stock convertible into 471,393 shares of our common stock, options to purchase 2,797,656 shares of our common stock, 360 shares of common stock were issuable upon the settlement of outstanding restricted stock units, or RSUs, and 15,197,249 shares of our common stock were issuable upon the exercise of outstanding warrants.
 Shares issued upon the exercise of stock options or upon the settlement of outstanding RSUs generally will be eligible for sale in the public market, except that affiliates will continue to be subject to volume limitations and other requirements of Rule 144 under the Securities Act.
 The issuance or sale of such shares could depress the market price of our common stock.